Why Do Rabbits Thump?

 1. Purring

-Purring is when a rabbit gently rubs its teeth together which is a sign of happiness and relaxation.
+Purring is when a rabbit gently rubs its teeth together, which signifies happiness and relaxation.

-If your bunny purrs, it signifies that he or she is in a very happy state.
+If your bunny purrs, it signifies that they are pleased.

 2. Active and Playful Behavior

-Rabbits are hyperactive animals and express their happy state through several actions and behaviors.
+Rabbits are hyperactive animals and express their happiness through several actions and behaviors.

-Jumping over each other, hopping, running around, playing with toys, following you around, etc. are some of the ways to know that your bunny is happy.
+Jumping over each other, hopping, running around, playing with toys, following you, etc., are ways to know that your bunny is happy.

 3. Relaxed Body Language

-When a bunny is happy, it would usually take a relaxed position with her tail pointing upwards and ears pointing forward.
+When a bunny is happy, it usually takes a relaxed position with its tail pointing upwards and ears pointing forward.

 Also, when rabbits are happy, they lie down on their side or back, which is a sign that they feel secure and comfortable around you.